 EXPANSION OF FACILITY CARE

-To receive and care for additional residents from a nearby facility due to an emergency affecting such facility under emergency conditions.
+To receive and care for additional people supported from a nearby facility due to an emergency affecting such facility under emergency conditions.

 Announce “CODE TRIAGE” to assemble staff, brief them on the situation, and delegate assignments.
 Triage is the process of sorting and classifying mass casualties at the scene of an emergency or where definitive care and treatment are administered.